weaveworks/weave-gitops-docs/docs/getting-started.md

 ### Configure Weave GitOps to reconcile the workload automatically

-First we will fork a basic workload repository, then we will add the `wego` GitOps automation to deploy into the cluster
+First we will fork a basic workload repository, then we will add the GitOps automation to deploy into the cluster

 #### Fork and clone the Podinfo repository